Is There A Doctor Aboard? Medical Emergencies In The Clouds

 CONAN: So I'm - in other situations, you've come across, well, how much can they put in an emergency kit but on a plane, there's limited amount of room but, you know, maybe they could put a little more.

 GOUNDER: Yeah.
 And I feel like, you know, some of the decisions about - or some of the things that are included in the kit you could actually do without.
-You know, if you break your arm falling in the middle of a flight, I suppose, you know, do you really need a splint emergently or could you wait till you land?
-And that's something bulkier as having, you know, a glucometer to check somebody's blood sugar, to me that's something that would be useful to have.
+You know, if you break your arm falling in the middle of a flight, I suppose, you know, do you really need a splint emergently or could you wait until you land and not something bulky?
+Whereas having, you know, a glucometer to check somebody's blood sugar, to me that's something that would be useful to have.

 CONAN: We're talking about what happens on aircraft and of course, the situation - you're at 35 - 40,000 feet.
 That alone creates some conditions.